Getting the perfect image quality

 Varjo headsets can automatically adjust the position of the lenses based on your interpupillary distance (IPD).
-In Varjo Base, the setting is found under the Headset tab and Automatically adjust interpupillary distance.
-The setting is enabled by default.
-We recommend that you keep the setting on for optimal comfort while viewing.
+In Varjo Base, you can find the setting to automatically adjust the lenses under the Headset tab and Automatically adjust interpupillary distance.

-Please note: Varjo headsets work best for people whose interpupillary distance is between 61 and 73 mm.
-Those with smaller or larger interpupillary distance may not be able to see the content in the highest possible visual quality, or they may feel discomfort when using the headset.
+Varjo headsets are designed for use with a wide range of interpupillary distances.
+Those with a smaller or larger interpupillary distance may not see content in the highest possible visual quality, or may feel discomfort when using the headset.

-The Bionic Display™ is a precision tool; seeing contents in the highest possible visual quality requires that the headset is precisely positioned over your eyes.
+The Bionic Display™ is a precision tool; seeing content in the highest visual quality requires that the headset is precisely positioned over your eyes.
 Optimal positioning is different for every individual as it depends on the shape of your head and eyes.
 Eyeglasses can also affect optimal positioning.

-Whenever you plan on working in a virtual environment with rich visual details, we recommend you check that the headset is positioned correctly using Varjo Base.
-If the headset is not positioned well, straight lines in the virtual environment may appear discontinuous or curved as they travel from the edges towards the center of the display.
+If the headset is not positioned well, straight lines in the virtual environment may appear curved as they travel from the edges towards the center of the display.
 You may also notice blue or red halo colors on the edges of light-colored objects.